 Need to regroup already?!
 Take Exit 181A and fuel up at PlayHappy Café, an indoor play space less than a mile from I-5.
 Parents can enjoy a coffee and free wifi while kiddos in the 6-and-under set roam the shoeless play area.
 Admission to the play space is $8–$11; adults and babes-in-arms are free.
 Discounted multi-visit play passes are available for frequent visitors.
 Note that weekend hours are limited.
 Don’t forget your socks!

-History and aviation buffs will want a return visit to see the Flying Heritage Collection at Paine Field, a collection of iconic fighter planes from around the housed inside two enormous hangars.
+History and aviation buffs will want a return visit to see the Flying Heritage and Combat Armor Museum at Paine Field, a collection of iconic fighter planes from around the housed inside two enormous hangars.
 It’s about 15 minutes from the freeway via Exit 186; admission is $10–$14 and kids ages 5 and under are free.

 3. Everett/Exit 193 (Pacific Ave.): Imagine Children’s Museum

 Everett boosters will likely protest the pit stop label, and you may want to return when you have time to linger.
 The excellent Imagine Children’s Museum is a short jog off the freeway, and worth a visit, although it may be hard to tear your kids away from the water table and the dinosaur dig.
 Don’t miss the rooftop playground if you visit on a sunny day.
-Check website for admission prices and hours.
+Admission is $10.70 per person; check website for daily hours and occasional specials, such as free admission for military families once a month.
+Also read ParentMap's guide.
 Reach the downtown Everett museum via Exit 193 coming from the south.

 4. Everett/Exit 195 (Marine View Dr.): The Evergreen Arboretum and Gardens